clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     Using the gene track and the first transcript shown for each gene (NM_022965.4 and NM_006342.2) determine between which exons the fusion has occurred.

 ### Fusion visualization using the Arriba fusion caller
 Somatic fusion calling can be performed by a number of different callers.
 One such caller is caller [Arriba](https://arriba.readthedocs.io/en/latest/).
-The nice thing with this caller is that the fusions that they call are [visualized](https://arriba.readthedocs.io/en/latest/visualization/) in a very pretty way.
+The nice thing with this caller is that the fusions that they call are [visualized](https://arriba.readthedocs.io/en/latest/visualization/) in a very clear and informative way.

 Open the pdf file `RNA-SeraSeq_R.arriba.fusions.pdf` produced by Arriba.
 The first fusion in this document is the same one that we previously studied in IGV, FGFR3::TACC3.
 Here we can see the fusion breakpoint as well as the direction and if it is in-frame.
 This together with the included protein domains in the fusion product is important to determine if the fusion is clinically relevant.